 Studded tires are your personal insurance for keeping your bike fall-proof.
-Although it might not miraculously grow wings and hold you every time you crash, it can certainly keep your tires gripped on the ice.
+Although it might not miraculously grow wings and hold you every time you crash, it can certainly keep your tires grip on the ice.
 As there are diverse options of studded tires, try to check one suitable for you to assemble on your own!

 7) Test Ride A Day:

 - The art of succeeding in the wild or ice biking is not just the passion or guts, but also the knowledge of your potential.
 An easy way to know your limits is by testing your limits.
-Go out in the wild for a day of ice biking with your friends and check out how it actually feels in practise.
+Go out in the wild for a day of ice biking with your friends and check out how it actually feels in practice.

-- Testing your limits will equip you with courage to overcome any challenge and your mind will be furthermore prepared for a session of Pro mountain biking.
+- Testing your limits will equip you with the courage to overcome any challenge and your mind will be furthermore prepared for a session of Pro mountain biking.
 Do not bike into the wild on your own, until you are sure that all your demerits on the road are made up for.
 Check up hypothermia and avail the medicines you might need on the trip.